 We are striving to create an educational environment where students may use a chosen first name wherever a legal name is not required on internal documents, communications, systems, and web portals.

 Once a request has been completed, chosen first name will appear on:

 - Class Rosters

 - And More

 In the future, we plan for additional student record processes to include chosen first name.
 Lansing Community College is dedicated to embedding and supporting diversity in every facet of the institution.
-We see this policy as part of our core values and it’s just one of the many ways LCC is committed to diversity and inclusion.
+We see this initiative as part of our core values and it's just one of the many ways LCC is committed to diversity and inclusion.